-BC dressings (PolyTissue®) produced and supplied by Polisa® Biopolymers for Health Ltd., a company dedicated to research, development, technological innovation, production and marketing of sugarcane biopolymers (a start-up within the Incubatec of the Federal Rural University of Pernambuco).
-The BCfor dressing is obtained via biotechnology process from sugar cane molasses diluted in water without any additives (12).
+BC dressings (PolyTissue[®]) were produced and supplied by Polisa® Biopolymers for Health Ltd., a company dedicated to research, development, technological innovation, production and marketing of sugarcane biopolymers (a start-up within the Incubatec of the Federal Rural University of Pernambuco). dressing is The BC for obtained via biotechnology process from sugar cane molasses diluted in water without any additives (12).
 The BC obtained is treated and purified, resulting in a pure, crystalline product made up of micro and nano cellulose fibrils intertwined with each other, with a fine texture and uniform structure (12).
-BC film has viscoelastic properties and remains stable when packages in a BagClean® or surgical grade®, stored at temperatures of 8-35°C (12).
-BC is a very pure product, does not induce immunological response, an biocompatible and non-toxic, with a wide range of clinical applications (10,12,30,36,37).
+BC film has viscoelastic properties and remains stable when packages in a BagClean® or surgical grade®, stored at temperatures of 8-35°C(12).
+BC is a very pure product, does not immunological induce an response, is biocompatible and non-toxic, with a wide range of clinical applications (10,12,30,36,37).